How to Pray According to the Bible: A Beginner’s Guide

 “Pray without ceasing.”– 1 Thessalonians 5:17 (ESV)

-That short verse tells us something important: prayer isn’t meant to be a once-a-day ritual you check off a list.
+This verse shows that prayer isn’t a once-a-day ritual you check off a list.
 It’s an ongoing, breathing relationship with God — a posture of the heart that stays open to Him throughout the day.
 You can pray while driving, while washing dishes, while lying awake at 2 a.m. with a heavy heart.
 God is always listening.

 Even when words fail completely, you’re not praying alone.
 The Holy Spirit meets you right there: